Bayesian inversion and the Tomita-Takesaki modular group: Introduction

 \section{Introduction}

 There have been many recent advancements in the categorical approach towards probability theory and statistics.
-For example, the Kolmogorov zero-one law, Basu's theorem, Fisher--Neymann factorization, and de~Finetti's theorem have all been proved synthetically using the framework of Markov categories~\cite{Fr20,FrRi20,FGP21}.
-An immediate question is whether or not such techniques could be used to derive new results in quantum probability.
-To answer this, the second author constructed generalizations of Markov categories to allow both classical and quantum probabilistic concepts~\cite{PaBayes}.
-Among the many additional axioms possible for Markov categories, some of them, such as positivity, causality, and a.e.\ modularity, were proved for quantum operations in~\cite{PaBayes}.
-Other, more subtle, axioms such as the existence of disintegrations, the existence of Bayesian inverses, or the existence of conditionals were studied in~\cite{PaRu19},~\cite{PaRuBayes}, and~\cite{PaQPL21}, respectively, the first two of which were accomplished by the second and fourth authors of the present paper, and the third of which was done by the second.
+For example, the Kolmogorov zero-one law, Basu's theorem, Fisher--Neymann factorization, de~Finetti's theorem, the $d$-separation criterion, and the ergodic decomposition theorem have all been proved synthetically using the framework of Markov categories~\cite{Fr20,FrRi20,FGP21,FrKl23,MoPe22}.
+An immediate question is whether such categorical techniques could be used to derive new results in quantum probability.
+To answer this, generalizations of Markov categories were defined to allow both classical and quantum probabilistic concepts~\cite{PaBayes}.
+Among the many additional axioms possible for Markov categories, some of them, such as positivity, causality, and a.e.\ modularity, were proved for quantum operations in~\cite{PaBayes} (see also the recent work~\cite{FGGPS22} for connections between some of these axioms).
+More subtle axioms such as the existence of disintegrations, the existence of Bayesian inverses, or the existence of conditionals were studied in~\cite{PaRu19},~\cite{PaRuBayes}, and~\cite{PaQPL21}, respectively.
+Examples of novel applications of such a categorical approach in quantum information theory include formalising logical axioms for retrodiction~\cite{PaBu22} and constructing quantum states over time~\cite{FuPa22}.